Economy of Colombia: 21st century

 By early 2000 there had been the beginning of an economic recovery, with the export sector leading the way, as it enjoyed the benefit of the more competitive exchange rate, as well as strong prices for petroleum, Colombia's leading export product.
 Prices of coffee, the other principal export product, have been more variable.

 Economic growth reached 3.1% during 2000 and inflation 9.0%.
 Inflation by 2021 has stabilized at 3.30%.
 Colombia's international reserves remained stable at around $8.35 billion in the year 2000 growing to $58.57 billion by 2021, and Colombia has successfully remained in international capital markets.
 Colombia's total foreign debt at the end of 1999 was $34.5 billion with $14.7 billion in private sector and $19.8 billion in public sector debt.
 Major international credit rating organizations had dropped Colombian sovereign debt below investment grade, primarily as a result of large fiscal deficits, which current policies are seeking to close.
 As of 2021 Colombia has recovered its investment grade rating.

 Former president Álvaro Uribe (elected 7 August 2002) introduced several neoliberal economic reforms, including measures designed to reduce the public-sector deficit below 2.5% of GDP in 2004.
 The government's economic policy and controversial democratic security strategy have engendered a growing sense of confidence in the economy, particularly within the business sector, and GDP growth in 2003 was among the highest in Latin America, at over 4%.
 This growth rate was maintained over the next decade, averaging 4.8% from 2004 to 2014.

 According to figures from Dane, monetary poverty went from 37.2% in 2010 to 26.9% in 2017, which indicates a higher income for the most vulnerable households.
 During the Santos government, there was an inflationary period that was also a response to the strong external shock of the fall in oil prices.
 It was a period of contained instability, although inflation increased, no company declared bankruptcy and there was no instability in the financial system.

 The Santos period managed an increase in GDP of 4% in 2010, which peaked in 2011 to 6.6%.
 Thereafter it remained at 4% in 2012, 4.9% in 2013 and 4.4% in 2014.
-In 2011, Colombia recovered it's BBB- investment grade, which was raised in 2013 to BBB.
+In 2011, Colombia recovered its BBB− investment grade, which was raised in 2013 to BBB.
 As a result of sustained growth, during the eight years of the Santos government, 3.5 million jobs were created, while 5.4 million people were lifted out of poverty.